r11454008/BHSTW_project/README.md

 - A GitHub repository: containing all the elements of the project.
 - A markdown file: for the project description.
 - A HeuDiConv related file: to customize the name, format and location of of the IMA converted BIDS file.
-- Some cpac output file: ㄔo demonstrate the functionality of cpac
+- Some cpac output file: o demonstrate the functionality of cpac

 ## Result